smenjas/python-notes/the-mighty-dictionary.md

 del d['smtp']
 ```

-# Dicts refuse to get full.
+# Dicts refuse to get full
 To keep collisions rare, dicts resize when only 2/3 full.
 When < 50k entries, size x4
 When > 50k entries size x2